RickyOnGitHub/jbookman/README.md

 # JBookMan - the Java Spring Boot Challenge

-This is a simple web application for managing books using Java Spring Boot for backend and Angular for frontend.
-They talk to each other using REST.
+Howdy and Welcome!!!
+This is a simple web application for managing books using **Java Spring Boot** for backend and **Angular** for frontend.
+They talk to each other using **REST**.
+The Development Profile uses H2 Database with file based storage.
+The Production Profile will use PostgreSQL and Docker.
 The application is based on the famous JHipster Framework, using the version 8.3.0, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v8.3.0](https://www.jhipster.tech/documentation-archive/v8.3.0).

 ## Quickstart